kanliot/pargs/README.md

 We, can always call bash code from xargs like [this,](https://stackoverflow.com/questions/11003418/calling-shell-functions-with-xargs) But do we really want to?

 Why not make it really easy?
+`$ cat lines_of_data | pargs some_bash_function`
 And it works with any new bash function- as soon as we export our bash function or update our alias in `~/.bash_aliases`

 ##### Installation: